Agent orchestration, and the patterns that earn their complexity

 /browseskill is the closest thing I've seen to "stop, let me drive, resume."
 Most workflows fall back to "fail, ask the user, start over."

 Drafting status, not settled.
-The patterns above are the ones I'd ship today.
-The list of patterns I'd ship in three months is probably different.
+The plan/review/execute split in the worked example is the one I'd defend in a design review today.
+The rest are the ones I'd ship, knowing the list I'd ship in three months is probably different.